arzeth/cdmpv/README.md

 <br/>`Anime4K_Clamp_Highlights.glsl` is needed because upscalers accidentally create very bright micro areas.
 <br/>Anime4K_Upscale_*CNN*_ hates small details.
 I tried to fix it: `Anime4K_Upscale_CNN_x2_ULF-KrigBilateral-noise.glsl` but it's not always good.
 <br/>TsubaUP is good for everything except 2D (especially hair is bad).
-<br/>FSRCNNX is kinda like TsubaUP but slower but better hair.
+<br/>FSRCNNX is kinda like TsubaUP but slower but upscales hair better.
-<br/>I tested only VNs, but FSRCNNX_x2_56-16-4-1.glsl is always worse than _16.
+<br/>I tested only VNs, but FSRCNNX_x2_56-16-4-1.glsl is always worse than _16, so I didn't include it.
 <br/>The latest revision of SSimDownscaler.glsl does something bad to eyes,
-<br/>so the previous October 8 revision is used that I named `SSimDownscaler_oct8.glsl`
+<br/>so the previous 2021-10-08 revision is used that I named `SSimDownscaler_oct8.glsl`
 <br/>`nnedi3-nns128-win8x6.hook` is very bad, so not even included.
 <br/>`Anime4K_Upscale_GAN_x4_UUL.glsl` (two `U`) thins lines too much.
 Probably it was created for ancient anime videos.
 <br/>`Anime4K_Upscale_GAN_x4_UL.glsl` is not worth if I remember correctly.